 Above right: Soaking up the rays, and enjoying a view of The Pearl (a ritzy apartment complex) at CPO's anniversary party.

-Above center: For those who want their cake and eat it, too.
+Above left: For those who want their cake and eat it, too.

 Putting It All Together

-There are a lot of advantages of living in Qatar, but like I say, there are also drawbacks.
+There are lots of advantages of living in Qatar, but like I say, there are also many drawbacks.
 The main thing about living here is that

 you learn to adapt.
 You learn to be flexible and that’s one of the greatest benefits of being here: learning that you can handle